eugenekolo/kolotheme/README.md

 =======
 A dark ghost blog theme for developers.

-The follow may or my not be features you desire, but they are what I like about this theme.
+The following may or may not be features you desire, but they are what I like about this theme.

 Features:
 * Lists blogs on the front page.
 No splash screen.